-Spatial intelligence test measures your ability to manipulate objects using your mind's eye, in order to solve a problem or provide a solution to an unforeseen problem.
+Spatial intelligence test measures your ability to manipulate objects using your mind's eye, to solve a problem or provide a solution to an unforeseen problem.

-People who have a high spatial intelligence tend to be excellent at engineering and mechanical work, since their mind tends to easily solve problems involving objects.
-Often, you might wonder exactly what spatial abilities you might have.
+People who have a high spatial intelligence tend to be excellent at engineering and mechanical work since their mind tends to solve problems involving spatial concepts quickly.
+Often, you might wonder precisely what spatial abilities you might have.
 The easiest way to determine this is to take a spatial IQ test, and many are available on the Internet for free.

 There are many different tests available on the Internet, but most of them follow the same basic principals and rules.

 A spatial intelligence test will first start out by asking easy questions, and then later on progress into more difficult questions.
 Examples of questions may be such as, “In the figure below, what direction is the blue gear turning?”, and would be followed with a diagram of two gears.
 These questions will test your spatial IQ abilities, and rather quickly.
 Most spatial intelligence tests take less than 30 minutes to complete, and are quite accurate.
 During the test, take your time on each question.
 Although you may be timed, you are not usually penalized for an incorrect answer (only your correct answers are totaled up).
 Keeping a calm disposition during the test will also help you with your answer accuracy.
 Don't waste time “smelling the roses”, but don't rush yourself during the test, either.

 At the conclusion of your spatial IQ test, your test results are given, usually with a raw score or percentage score.
 You will be compared with the average score for that test, typically as well.
 From these results, you can decide whether your spatial IQ is satisfactory.
 Some tests will even give a brief description of what careers would be best suited, given your spatial IQ score.
 These types of tests are excellent for most people who can't decide on a career, and some high schools and colleges use spatial tests to decide which career you are best suited in.